For the person who was told to talk to Stephen

 What I actually do

-I turn your expertise into agents that can carry the next step.
+I transfer capability into agents that can carry the next step.

 01 Extract